Lupino/huabot-brain/README.md

 Go to <http://127.0.0.1:3000>

-Just click Train button to train the network.
+Just click Solve button to solve the network.

 ### learn more